jvilk/merge-source-maps/README.md

 source maps generated from multiple source files, which is intended to be useful when multiple JS files are concatenated.
 Currently, `merge-source-maps` does not support this field, and will throw an error.
 Feel free to open an issue if this limitation is inhibiting your use of `merge-source-maps`.

+## What about {gulp,jake,broccoli}?

+Do you use a different build system?
+Let me know if you're interested in spearheading development of a similar plugin for those environments.
+I can spin off `SourceMapUtils` (`tasks/lib/SourceMapUtils.ts`) into a separate module that your plugin can depend on, and that we can maintain together.